 By compartments, the split is 68.5% private and 31.5% state.
 By area, 70/30.
 By cadastre count, 73/27.
 None of these ratios is 50/50.

-Where does the myth come from?
-Several reasons.
-LVM is the largest single forest holder in Europe and dominates public discourse: a single player with 1.6 million ha is far more visible than 200,000 individual owners with 12 ha each.
-In addition, when statistics describe "the country's total forest area" they often include tracts that are not in active commercial use: nature reserves, national parks, and military land.
-Once those categories are filtered out, the private sector turns out to be even larger.
+Why does the myth persist?
+LVM is the largest single forest holder in Europe: one player with 1.62 million ha is far more visible than 200,000 individuals with 12 ha each.
+National-area statistics also tend to include tracts outside active commercial use — nature reserves, national parks, military land.
+Strip those out and the private sector turns out to be larger still.

 | Region | Private compartments | State compartments | Ratio |